Loans are a form of Financial Aid that must be repaid. Students who borrow money are required

 loan’s Web site should be reviewed for interest rates and repayment options before choosing

 a loan.
 A list of private loan lenders is available at the Financial Aid office.

 Drug convictions in regards to your Federal Financial Aid:

-Your eligibility might be suspended if the offense occurred while you were receiving federal student aid (grants, loans, or work-study).
+Your eligibility might be suspended if a drug offense occurred while you were receiving federal student aid (grants, loans, or work-study).
 When you complete the FAFSA, you will be asked whether you had a drug conviction for an offense that occurred while you were receiving federal student aid.
 If the answer is yes, you will be provided a worksheet to help you determine whether your conviction affects your eligibility for federal student aid.

 If your eligibility for federal student aid has been suspended due to a drug conviction, you can regain eligibility early by successfully completing an approved drug rehabilitation program or by passing two unannounced drug tests administered by an approved drug rehabilitation program.
 If you regain eligibility during the award year, notify your financial aid office immediately so you can get any aid you’re eligible for.

 If you are convicted of a drug-related offense after you submit the FAFSA, you might lose eligibility for federal student aid, and you might be liable for returning any financial aid you received during a period of ineligibility.

 Find more information on this topic in a fact sheet called “FAFSA Facts for Students with Drug-related Convictions.”

 If you are a previous borrower in the Direct Stafford Loan program, you can request a deferment of your loans by contacting you loan servicer which can be found by visiting www.nslds.ed.gov and contacting your servicer/s to obtain their deferment forms.
 Deferment forms should be taken to the Manor College Registrar’s Office to be completed.